Paracetamol poisoning: Signs and symptoms

 The signs and symptoms of paracetamol toxicity occur in three phases.
 The first phase begins within hours of overdose, and consists of nausea, vomiting, a pale appearance, and sweating.
 However, patients often have no specific symptoms or only mild symptoms in the first 24 hours of poisoning.
 Rarely, after massive overdoses, patients may develop symptoms of metabolic acidosis and coma early in the course of poisoning.

 The second phase occurs between 24 hours and 72 hours following overdose and consists of signs of increasing liver damage.
 In general, damage occurs in liver cells as they metabolize the paracetamol.
+Hallmark pathology on liver biopsy includes regions of coagulative necrosis in zone 3 of the liver acinus, around the central venules, as these hepatocytes have higher concentrations of cytochrome P450 enzymes compared to zone 1 hepatocytes surrounding the portal venule of the acinus.
+Remaining viable hepatocytes frequently show ballooning injury and steatosis.
 The individual may experience right upper quadrant abdominal pain.
 The increasing liver damage also changes biochemical markers of liver function; International normalized ratio (INR) and the liver transaminases ALT and AST rise to abnormal levels.
 Acute kidney failure may also occur during this phase, typically caused by either hepatorenal syndrome or multiple organ dysfunction syndrome.
 In some cases, acute kidney failure may be the primary clinical manifestation of toxicity.
 In these cases, it has been suggested that the toxic metabolite is produced more in the kidneys than in the liver.

 The third phase follows at 3 to 5 days, and is marked by complications of massive liver necrosis leading to fulminant liver failure with complications of coagulation defects, low blood sugar, kidney failure, hepatic encephalopathy, brain swelling, sepsis, multiple organ failure, and death.
 If the third phase is survived, the liver necrosis runs its course, and liver and kidney function typically return to normal in a few weeks.
 The severity of paracetamol toxicity varies depending on the dose and whether appropriate treatment is received.